programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

 Essentially, these are three distinct &mdash; but often overlapping &mdash; Plotly modules with their own use cases:

-- Plotly Express (`plotly.express`, usually imported as `px`) is an accessible, high-level interface for creating data visualisations, offering around 30 different graph types.
-The module provides functions which create figures in just one line of code (although more lines are required for certain customisations), making graphs quick and easy to create.
+- Plotly Express (`plotly.express`, usually imported as `px`) is an accessible, high-level interface for creating data visualizations, offering around 30 different graph types.
+The module provides functions which create figures in just one line of code (although more lines are required for certain customizations), making graphs quick and easy to create.
 Since this is a 'high-level' interface, users do not need to interact with the underlying data structure of graphs when using `plotly.px`.
 Plotly recommends that new users start with Express before working directly with Plotly Graph Objects.
 - Plotly Graph Objects (`plotly.graph_objects`, usually imported as `go`) are the actual  figures created and rendered by Plotly 'under the hood': in essence, when a user creates a figure in `plotly.px`, Plotly will generate a 'Graph Object' to store the graph's data.
-These data include the information visualised in the graph as well as various attributes such as graph colours, sizes, and shapes.
-It is therefore possible to create visualisations with the lower-level `plotly.go` module; in fact, it is possible to recreate anything made with `plotly.px` using `plotly.go`.
+These data include the information visualized in the graph as well as various attributes such as graph colours, sizes, and shapes.
+It is therefore possible to create visualizations with the lower-level `plotly.go` module; in fact, it is possible to recreate anything made with `plotly.px` using `plotly.go`.
 It is generally advised to use `plotly.px` where possible, since using `plotly.go` often involves generating many lines of code.
 However, as we will see later, there are some specific use cases for `plotly.go`.
 - The Plotly Dash module (imported as `dash`) is a framework for building interactive web applications (typically dashboards) which can be embedded into websites and other platforms.
-Users often integrate figures created using `plotly.px` and/or `plotly.go` into their Dash apps, making the Plotly Python stack a full suite for creating, manipulating, and publishing interactive data visualisations.
+Users often integrate figures created using `plotly.px` and/or `plotly.go` into their Dash apps, making the Plotly Python stack a full suite for creating, manipulating, and publishing interactive data visualizations.
 Plotly Dash is built on top of `React.js` and `Plotly.js` to enable integration with the web, meaning that users do not need to have any knowledge of Javascript, CSS or HTML (only Python).[^2]

 Plotly provides comprehensive documentation for working with [Express and Graph Objects](https://perma.cc/94J3-8LAS) and for using [Dash](https://perma.cc/E7S3-6W3H).